Open-Source-Compliance/Sharing-creates-value/Charter.md

 * code and test cases
 * website content

 There is only one thing you shall be aware of the overall purpose of this project is to build an OSS compliance toolchain with open source tools.
-This means that we will not accept contributions, which might put a non open source tool into the toolchain.
+This means that we will not accept contributions, which might put a non open source tool into the toolchain or similar

 ## Decisions
-Decisions about the future of the project are made with the community through discussion with all members ho wish to participate in the discussion, from the newest Developers to the most experienced one.
+Decisions about the future of the project are made with the community through discussion with all members ho wish to participate in the discussion, from the newest developers to the most experienced one.
 All project management discussion takes place in meetings and on the oss-based-compliance-tooling@groups.io mailing list.
 The meeting invitations are send to the mailing list.

 ### How Decisions are taken